 Plan this out in advance.
 Restructuring means opportunities, and some of your team members will want to be involved.
 Others may not.
 If you want a high performing team, you want the team you have to be on board with you.
 If they aren’t, let them go somewhere else.
 Plan ahead, engage the team, and you’ll see progress over a period of time.

 If you’re a smaller business just starting out, you can build these into your business immediately.
 The property manager is the role to focus on.
 It’s the core role to build into the company first.
 The right person in that role will grow your business.
 Then, look for the associate and start protecting the property manager role so someone is in place if your property manager leaves.
 As your business grows, create the executive role and move everyone up.
 The manager becomes the executive and the associate becomes the manager.
 Then, you can recruit for a new associate.
 The culture evolves into what the team creates.

 There are different ways to do this depending on the size of your business.
 It can take some time, but it may be natural to the company and can be done quickly.

 Most of what Adam talks about comes from a book called Building Blocks, published by Ben White.
-It is 450-pages of high quality, engaging content on building out a great property management team, and Adam is offering our listeners a free download of the ebook.
+It is 450-pages of high quality, engaging content on building out a great property management team.
 If you have any questions about what you’ve learned today or ready to get started in marketing your property management business to receive more owner contracts, talk to us at Fourandhalf.

 If you liked this article, you may like these as well: